 4. Get a massage

-A relaxing back massage might not speed up your layover, but it may help you enjoy it just a bit more!
+A relaxing back massage might not speed up your layover, but it may help you enjoy it more!
 Head to Classic Backrub inside Security near Gate 20.

 5. Take in some art and music